philnguyen/soft-contract/README.md

    and verification time for each module, type the following at the prompt:

-        raco popl18-gen-table
+        cd soft-contract
+        ./gen-all-tables

-   An example of the expected output can be found at [log.txt](FIXME link).
+   An example of the expected output can be found at [log.txt](https://github.com/philnguyen/soft-contract/tree/dev/log.txt).

 2. To try the verifier on your own program, use command `raco scv` on a regular Racket file: